FullStackMaster1/higher-order-observables/README.md

-# Mastering Higher Order Observable Course From Fullstack Master
+# Mastering Higher Order RxJS Observable Course From Fullstack Master

 This project has all the solutions for the exercises done in the course "Higher Order Observable".
 It has one project '**rxjs-higher-order-examples**' which has all RxJS exercises.